nocproject/noc/docker/Readme.md

 # Limitations

 * Only single node.
 No way to scale `noc` daemons to multihost.
-* Databases outside container in `./var/<composerprefix>-...` .
+* Databases are outside container in `./var/<composerprefix>-...` .
-* Only single pool "default".
-No way to add equipment from different vrfs.
+* Only single pool: "default".
+No way to add equipment from different VRFs.
-* need 30G+ free space on block device
+* Need 30G+ free space on block device
-* SSD block device highly recommended.
-Start more that 2 minutes.
+* SSD block device is highly recommended.
+It starts more than 2 minutes.

 Contributing
 ----